perllb/ctg-sc-cite-seq-10x/README.md

 Cellranger version: cellranger v6.0

-* `parse samplesheets`: Creates samplesheets (one for RNA, and one for ADT) for demux based on the input samplesheet.
+* `parse samplesheets`: Creates samplesheets (one for RNA, and one for ADT/HTO) for demux based on the input samplesheet.
 * `generate library csv`: Creates library.csv file based on input samplesheet.
-One .csv per matched RNA and ADT sample.
+One .csv per matched RNA and ADT/HTO sample.
 * `Demultiplexing` (cellranger mkfastq): Converts raw basecalls to fastq, and demultiplex samples based on index (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/6.0/using/mkfastq).
-Does this separately for RNA and ADT (since they often have different index types (dual/single)
+Does this separately for RNA and ADT/HTO (since they often have different index types (dual/single)
 * `FastQC`: FastQC calculates quality metrics on raw sequencing reads (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 MultiQC summarizes FastQC reports into one document (https://multiqc.info/).
-* `Align` + `Counts` + `Feature Barcoding` (cellranger count): Aligns fastq files to reference genome, counts genes for each cell/barcode, and quantifies ADT features per barcode - Then performs secondary analysis such as clustering and generates the cloupe files (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis).
+* `Align` + `Counts` + `Feature Barcoding` (cellranger count): Aligns fastq files to reference genome, counts genes for each cell/barcode, and quantifies ADT/HTO features per barcode - Then performs secondary analysis such as clustering and generates the cloupe files (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/feature-bc-analysis).
 * `Aggregation` (cellranger aggr): Automatically creates the input csv pointing to molecule_info.h5 files for each sample to be aggregated and executes aggregation (https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/aggregate).
-* `Cellranger count metrics` (bin/ctg-sc-adt-rna-count-metrics-concat.py): Collects main count metrics (#cells and #reads/cell etc.) from each sample and collect in table (**UPDATE**)
+* `Cellranger count metrics` (bin/ctg-sc-cite-seq-count-metrics-concat.py): Collects main count metrics (#cells and #reads/cell etc.) from each sample and collect in table (**UPDATE**)
 * `multiQC`: Compile fastQC and cellranger count metrics in multiqc report
 * `md5sum`: md5sum of all generated files